-We’re working to ensure that people can still practice their religious beliefs without discriminating against LGBTIQ+ people.
+We’re working to ensure that people can still practice their religious beliefs without discriminating against LGBTIQA+ people.

 Expert panel on Religious freedoms